-• Calculations according to the zonal method have a conventional output and format, see Fig. 8 for an example.
+• Calculations according to the zonal method have a conventional output and format, see Fig.8 for an example.
 In the past, the so-called probability triangle was occasionally requested to be plotted for each damage case.
-As shown in the example this belongs to the possibilities now, although the author considers this rather useless.
-Due to a lack of experience with the zonal method we are not in the position to indicate values for $\sum prv$'s although it may be expected that due to the regular subdivision it will approximate unity.
+As shown in the example, this is possible, although personally, I consider this rather useless.
+Due to a lack of experience with the zonal method we are not in the position to indicate values for $\sum prv$ although it may be expected that due to the regular subdivision it will approximate unity.